Anthony Indelicato: Three capos murder

 After Galante's murder, a power struggle erupted between two factions of the Bonanno family.
 One faction included capos Dominick Napolitano and Joseph Massino, who were loyal to Rastelli.
 The second faction, which included Indelicato's father Alphonse, Philip Giaccone and Dominick Trinchera, wanted to murder the leaders of the Massino faction and assume power for themselves.
 After receiving permission from the Mafia Commission, Massino set up a plot to murder the rival captains first.

-Napolitano later contacted undercover agent Donnie Brasco, whom he hoped to make a made man, to murder Indelicato, who had previously evaded death after missing a meeting which left his father, Giaccone, and Trinchera dead on May 5, 1981.

-After his father's murder, Indelicato went into hiding in Fort Lauderdale, Florida.
-Massino wanted to kill him also, but he had missed the meeting.
-His father brought Lino instead, who was the sole survivor of the massacre.
-Lino, who had escaped, was quickly won over to Massino's side.
-Napolitano assigned associate Donnie Brasco, whom he hoped to make a made man, to kill Indelicato.
-"Brasco", however, was in fact an undercover FBI agent named Joseph Pistone; shortly after the hit was ordered, Pistone's assignment was ended and Napolitano was informed of their infiltration.
+Napolitano later contacted Donnie Brasco, whom he hoped to make a made man, to murder Indelicato, who had previously evaded death after missing a meeting that left his father, Giaccone, and Trinchera dead on May 5, 1981.
+Frank Lino, who Indelicato's father brought to the meeting instead and escaped the massacre, was quickly won over to Massino's side.
+Brasco, however, was actually an undercover FBI agent named Joseph Pistone; shortly after the hit was ordered, Pistone's assignment was ended and Napolitano was informed of their infiltration.